 - can be easily kept up-to-date, with features that allow others to mark what was bought

 Amazon was one of the first sites that encouraged the creation of personal wish lists for birthdays and holidays.
-When they first introduced the idea you were limited to the products that Amazon carries.
+When they first introduced the idea, you were limited to the products that Amazon carries.
 Now, with the simple click of a button, you can add an item from anywhere on the web.
-You can keep your lists organized and others can easily buy it, no searching required.
+You can keep your lists organized, and others can easily buy from it with no searching required.

-In addition to books, CDs, and movies, you can find clothes, electronics, household items, tools, school supplies, furniture... and even grocery items.
-As a bonus, Amazon.com has great discounts and free shipping on many of their products.
+In addition to books, CDs, and movies, you can find clothes, electronics, household items, tools, school... supplies, furniture and even grocery items.
+As a bonus, Amazon has excellent discounts and free shipping on many of their products.

-You do need an account to use Pinterest, but it's free and boards are easy to share with anyone you choose to.
-You can follow your favorite people for ideas in one go-to spot too.
+You do need an account to use Pinterest, but it's free, and boards are easy to share with anyone you choose.
+You can follow your favorite people for ideas in one go-to spot, too.

-I like this wish list for two reasons: you can easily import your Amazon.com wish list to it, and you can scan items of barcodes with your phone to add to your list.
+This wish list is great for two reasons: You can easily import your Amazon wishlist to it, and you can scan items of barcodes with your phone to add to them your list.
 This way, you'll never forget about an item you wanted to buy at the store.
 Plus you can integrate this service with Facebook for easy sharing!

-WishList.com is a basic wish list site without any of the social networking bells and whistles some other sites have.
-That said, in addition to using an easy-to-use bookmarklet to add items from anywhere across the web, you can use a camera phone to send items directly to your account while out shopping.
+WishList.com is a basic wishlist site without any of the social networking bells and whistles some other sites have.
+That said, in addition to using an easy-to-use bookmarklet to add items from anywhere on the web, you can use a camera phone to send items directly to your account while out shopping.
 Now that's a feature most other services don't offer!

 Another perk: The website sends you the best deals and price alerts so that you (and others) can save money on the things you want.
 Plus,... if you know someone who has a wish list, you can quickly search for it and surprise them with their most desired gift.Continue to 5 of 5 below.